rhuijben/tado-local-proxy/domoticz/README.md

 ## Requirements

 - Domoticz 2020.2 or newer
-- Tado Local Proxy running and accessible
+- Tado Local running and accessible
 - Python 3.x (included with Domoticz)

 ## Support

 For issues related to:
-- **The plugin**: Open an issue on the Tado Local Proxy GitHub repository
+- **The plugin**: Open an issue on the Tado Local GitHub repository
 - **Domoticz**: Visit the Domoticz forum
-- **Tado Local Proxy API**: Check the main project documentation
+- **Tado Local**: Check the main project documentation

 ## License

-This plugin is part of the Tado Local Proxy project and follows the same license.
+This plugin is part of the Tado Local project and follows the same license.